justinpecott/breadcrumbs/README.md

 - Python 3.14+
 - [monolith](https://github.com/Y2Z/monolith) - Command-line tool for archiving web pages
 - Dependencies managed via `pyproject.toml` (installed with `uv sync`)

+## Credits

+Created by [Justin Pecott](https://github.com/justinpecott) with significant contributions from Claude (Anthropic).
+The beautiful web interface, archiving functionality, and overall architecture were developed collaboratively through an iterative design process.

+Special thanks to:
+- [Feedbin](https://feedbin.com) for the excellent RSS reader that inspired this tool
+- [Kagi](https://kagi.com) for the Universal Summarizer API
+- The creators of [monolith](https://github.com/Y2Z/monolith) for the web archiving tool